 Considering collateral effects

-During the analysis phase of a project, where we usually concentrate all of our efforts on uncovering user needs and understanding organisational objectives, we can take some time to consider and theorise as to what the future impact our design decisions might have not just on that user but wider society and the environment too.
+During the analysis phase of a project, where we usually concentrate all of our efforts on uncovering user needs and understanding organisational objectives, we can take some time to consider and theorise as to what the future impact our design decisions might have, not just on that user but, on wider society and the environment too.

 How we do this is important.
 It will be easy for us to make assumptions based on our understanding and views of the world but those views are most definitely skewed and biased toward our own experiences.

 We're already accustomed to user testing and research, so we already have the skills to expand the discovery process outside of the userbase.
 Including diverse audiences from inside and outside of our target group at the beginning will help to prevent those collateral effects that nobody wants.

 We will need to reframe our thinking.
 Rather than simply looking at how our products can facilitate users, including our clients, in achieving their goals, we must talk to non-users about whether those user goals will have a potentially negative effect on them and consider whether they align with the common goals for society and the environment.

 As an example, it would make little difference to most people using broadband or even a 4G connection if the download size of a webpage could be reduced from 2MB to 500KB, but there are additional positives of making a website fast and lightweight.
 To start, lightweight webpages use less energy to download and saving energy is always preferred to using it, even if it's sustainable.
 Similarly, lightweight webpages will load much quicker on poor connections in less technologically developed areas, giving a more even footing to all.